Dauto98/Reactjs-starting-template/README.md

 This repo includes basic setup for Reactjs

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Please note that this is not suitable for production yet
+For final configuration, you can check the repo

 ## Prerequisites